90% patch success rate in 30 days is too slow!

 Ponemon’s State of Vulnerability Response Report says that:

 of breach victims said they were breached due to a known, unpatched vulnerability.

 Most organizations face challenges with Microsoft SCCM due to huge infrastructure requirements and unmanaged clients.
 Customers also lack real-time and automation capabilities.

-There are 4x main problems with typical Enterprise patch management solutions like Microsoft SCCM:
+There are 5 key patching challenges with typical Enterprise patch management solutions like Microsoft SCCM: